CrumpLab/cognition/docs/textbook/C1_What_is_Cognition.md

 The results are a final product of the research cycle.
 A given research article may present many results depending on the complexity of the method.
 In general, the results refer to an analysis of whether the experimental manipulation influenced the measurements.

 In our example, typing performance was measured for four different keyboards.
-The paper presents the results in a graph, and shows different measures of typing performance, such as reaction time (time to start typing a word), interkeystroke interval (time between keystrokes), and error rate.
+Results were reported in a graph and showing different measures of typing performance, such as reaction time (time to start typing a word), inter-keystroke interval (time between keystrokes), and error rate.
 The major result was that typing performance WAS influenced by the keyboard manipulation.
 Typists were fastest and most accurate on a regular keyboard, and always slower and less accurate on the keyboards with less tactile feedback.

 ### I stands for Inferences

 Inferences may be the most important product of a research project.
 Inferences connect the results back to the original research questions.
 So, what inferences about the alternative explanations under investigation can we draw based on the results of the research?
 Inferences are possible if the methods do a good job of testing the logic of the alternatives.

 In our example, the logic of the internal keyboard map idea suggested that manipulations to the feeling of the keyboard should not influence typing performance.
-However, the results of the study showed that reducing tactile feedback from the keyboard cause slower and more error prone typing.
+However, the results of the study showed that reducing tactile feedback from the keyboard causes slower and more error-prone typing.
 So, one inference from the study could be that typists do not rely upon an internal map of the keyboard.

 ## Writing a QALMRI assignment